2022 shooting of Kentucky police officers: Victims

 Three other officers were injured; two remained hospitalized in stable condition, while the third was treated and released.
 An emergency management official was also injured.
 The injuries were due to glass, shrapnel, gunfire, and other debris.
 In November 2022, a deputy underwent surgery to have his leg amputated due to injuries he sustained from the shooting.

-Suspect
+Perpetrator

-The suspect, 49-year-old Lance Preston Storz (October 1972 – February 28, 2023), had been living in Allen for more than a year.
+The gunman, 49-year-old Lance Preston Storz (October 1972 – February 28, 2023), had been living in Allen for more than a year.
 Storz previously lived in St. Petersburg, Florida, before moving to Kentucky.
 Neighbors described him as friendly and helpful prior to the shooting.
 Throughout his life, Storz had both an extensive traveling history and extensive criminal history, with his criminal history dating back to the 1990s while living in the Orlando Area city of DeLand, Florida.

 Legal proceedings

 On July 1, the day after the shooting, Storz was arraigned on multiple charges, including two counts of murder of a police officer.
 One of the charges was originally the attempted murder of a police officer.
 However, the judge announced at the hearing that the charge had been upgraded to murder.
 He pleaded not guilty and was jailed on a $10 million bond, and his next court appearance was scheduled for July 11.